How to integrate DBT with Apache Spark: Step-by-step guide

-In this post we are going to talk about how DBT integrates with Spark and how this integration can be useful for us.
+In this practical guide adapted to 2026, we will analyse how DBT integrates with Spark and how this integration can be useful for us.

 DBT is a framework that facilitates the design of data modeling throughout the different data modeling cycles.
 DBT is normally used for data modeling for analytical purposes.
 In this way, using DBT we interpose a development layer that adopts a DSL very close to that of traditional SQL to speed up ELT development.